telerik/kendo-ui-core/docs-aspnet-mvc/helpers/grid/configuration.md

 The `Create` method sets the action method which is responsible for saving new data items.

-The example below demonstrates how to set the `create` action.
+The following example demonstrates how to set the `create` action.

 ###### Example